 I am a passionate artist, jeweller, researcher and educator.
 My mission is to nurture creativity and sparkle in others through education in the visual arts.
 My energising strength is curiosity meaning I am motivated to find out what I don’t know.

 My research centred creative practice explores ways of translating and interpreting historical jewellery artefacts as a way to respond to societal challenges.
 I am interested in themes of narrative, value and materiality where outcomes have a mixed media approach and influenced by training as a jeweller.

-In 2016 she was awarded a fully funded scholarship to study at the Royal College of Art where she developed a practice based research methodology to explore the college’s archives and collections.
-The outcomes from the project were a series of playful re-contextulisations of archive material that drew on various cultural, social and political influences.
+I achieved a First Class Honours degree at Glasgow School of Art where I produced a collection of jewellery based on historical narratives and developed a range of metal techniques such as etching, fabrication and patination.
+I was awarded a scholarship to study at the Royal College of Art, London where I developed a practice based research methodology to explore the college’s archives and collections.
+The outcomes were a series of playful re-contextulisations of archive material that drew on various cultural, social and political influences.

 I gained a Post Graduate Certificate in Education (Secondary Art & Design) at the University of Cambridge and since then I have had 16 years experince teaching secondary through to postgraduate level.
 This has given me an adaptive approach in supporting learners to achieve their personal goals and career ambitions.
 Currently I am a Course Director of MA Jewellery & Related Products at Birmingham School of Jewellery.

 My values are collaboration and community which I build into my work as an artist facilitator.
 I have previously worked as an Artist in Residence at Friends’ School, Saffron walden and completed community engagement projects in museums and galleries such as Kettle's Yard and Birmingham City Library.
 I am particularly passionate about working with communities to support engagement within a heritage context.